-Section 807(b) makes clear that a partner's contribution obligation in dissolution only considers the partner's share of unshielded obligations.
+Section 807(b) makes clear that the partnership's payment order of unshielded and shielded obligations has no impact on a partner's contribution obligation in dissolution.
+The obligation only considers the partner's share of unshielded obligations regardless of the payment order by the partnership.
 See Section 401(b) cmt. (contribution to an operating partnership).
-Properly determined, the total contributions will be sufficient to satisfy the partnership's total unshielded claims.
-In addition, there may be excess remaining partnership assets with which to liquidate some portion of partnership shielded obligations.
-Of course, if the partners' required contributions for unshielded partnership liabilities are used in part by the partnership to liquidate shielded claims, an unshielded and unpaid creditor retains an action against the partnership and the partners.
+Properly determined, the total contributions will be sufficient to satisfy the total unshielded claims.
+There may be excess remaining partnership assets with which to liquidate some portion of shielded partnership obligations.
+Of course, if the partners' required contributions for unshielded partnership liabilities are used in part to liquidate shielded claims, an unshielded and unpaid creditor retains an action against the partnership and the partners.
 Therefore, this section does not attempt to eliminate a partnership's obligation to an unshielded creditor.